joe01w/cloud_learning/azure/2_tier_app_deployment_Azure.md

 ![alt text](images/connect_location.png)

 Use the SSH command below to access the VMs.
-Then run each script for each VM.
-Or follow the steps below.

 ```
 ssh -i ~/.ssh/tech258_joew_az_key adminuser@172.187.91.87
 ```

-Use the scripts previously created for AWS Deployment.
+Use the scripts previously created for AWS Deployment for each VM.
 Or just follow the steps below.

 1. Configure the backend VM (in private subnet):
    - Install and configure the database software (e.g., MongoDB).